bordercode/MGIA-e-ambiental/content/post/Sesión5.md

 ### En conclusión, en términos conceptuales, las fallas del mercado en la asignación de los recursos de forma eficiente, ocurren cuando los derechos de propiedad no son establecidos o no son protegidos con certidumbre.

+*"While markets can be used to allocate water resources, careful design and strong legislation is needed to ensure that the outcomes are both efficient and equitable, and the answer to whether water should be considered a private or a public good depends on the type of resource and its uses.*"

 ### Glosario.